Are you living within your means? Do you want to start living frugally? Kickstart saving money with these 20 essential frugal living tips!

-For example, if you’re wanting to make your own laundry detergent or make your own clothes that can take more time than it will save money.
+For example, if you want to make your own laundry detergent or make your own clothes, that can take more time than it will save money.

-Frugal Living Tip #8: Don’t Turn you Wants Into Needs
+Frugal Living Tip #8: Don’t Turn your Wants Into Needs

 Also, you need food, but you don’t need to go out to eat every time.

-You need housing, but you don’t need those extra rooms that will be empty anyways.
+You need housing, but you don’t need those extra rooms that will be empty anyway.

 You need clothes, but you don’t need the most expensive brand in multiple different colors.